AndreaPontrandolfo/sheriff/apps/docs-website/docs/introduction.md

 ## What is Sheriff?

-Sheriff is a comprehensive Eslint configuration.
+Sheriff is a comprehensive ESLint configuration.
 It supports [various popular technologies](./techs.md).

 :::caution